- MACD is a technical indicator that can generate buy-and-sell signals.

-Active investors with short-term time frames may want to consider using MACD, in addition to other fundamental and technical methods, to evaluate the market.
-Currently, MACD as applied to the S&P 500 is registering an overbought signal, suggesting stocks may be relatively expensive on a short-term basis.
+Given these competing dynamics, active investors that are wondering if the momentum will continue over the short term may want to consider using the MACD technical indicator, in addition to other fundamental and technical methods, to evaluate the market.
+Currently, MACD as applied to US stocks is registering a weak signal, suggesting caution over the short-term.

 How MACD works

 MACD is a momentum oscillator that is generally best employed in trending markets—where prices are trending in a particular direction.
-The market has been trending higher for several months since the March low.
-If you are considering MACD, you should make a determination as to the trend of the market.
+If you are considering MACD, you might first consider determining the trend of the market.
+As the top section of the chart below shows, the market has been trending higher since the March 2020 low.